Towards Industrial-scale Product Configuration: Solving -based product configuration with ASP

 Lines~\ref{lst:encoding:core:constraint:nhitrow:start}\nobreakdash-\ref{lst:encoding:core:constraint:table} give satisfaction conditions for table constraints.
 For this, we identify all rows that are not satisfied (Lines~\ref{lst:encoding:core:constraint:nhitrow:start} and~\ref{lst:encoding:core:constraint:nhitrow:end}).
 A row is not satisfied whenever one of its entries is not satisfied.
 Note that as entries can contain multiple values, we employ \clingo's conditional literals to check for all of the individual values within the table entry.
-Then, a table constraint is satisfied if one of its rows is satisfied (Line~\ref{lst:encoding:core:constraint:table}).
+Here, the expression \lstinline{not value(X,V) : allow(C,(Col,Row),V)} will be expanded to \lstinline|not value(X,V1), not value(X,V2),...| during grounding for a table entry containing the tuple \lstinline{(V1,V2,...)}.
+More precisely, the expression \lstinline{not value(X,V) : allow(C,(Col,Row),V)} gathers all possible values \lstinline{V1,V2,...} for a given table entry \lstinline{(Col,Row)} of the table constraint \lstinline{C} and then expands to a conjunction of literals \lstinline{not value(X,V1), not value(X,V2),...}.
+Finally, a table constraint is satisfied if one of its rows is satisfied (Line~\ref{lst:encoding:core:constraint:table}).